-- If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this medicine, like certain drugs that are used for hepatitis C, HIV, or infections.
-There are many drugs that must not be taken with Viramune.
+- If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with Viramune (nevirapine tablets), like certain drugs that are used for hepatitis C, HIV, or infections.
+There are many drugs that must not be taken with Viramune (nevirapine tablets).

 - If you are breast-feeding.
-Do not breast-feed while you take Viramune.
+Do not breast-feed while you take Viramune (nevirapine tablets).

 What are some things I need to know or do while I take Viramune?

 - Tell all of your health care providers that you take Viramune (nevirapine tablets).
 This includes your doctors, nurses, pharmacists, and dentists.